‘Destiny’ Weekly Reset For May 2, Return To The Vault And Some Nice Vendor Rolls

 Court of Oryx (Guide) — Tier 3: Balwur

 The wizard Balwur may be the easiest Tier 3 boss to appear in the Court of Oryx yet.
 The hook with her is that the floor of the court is covered in poison except for the area underneath the platform and safe zones created by killing Major Acolytes.
 Balwur spawns on top of the platform, while Major Acolytes, Knights, and Thrall will spawn and move around the arena.
-The platform is poison-free, but obviously dangerous as Balwur will shoot players and drop poison clouds.
+The platform is poison-free but obviously dangerous as Balwur will shoot players and drop poison clouds.

 Notable Vendor Armor